clydetheSlide/FillrBust/README.md

 From the command line, without any parameters, without a config file, ie
 > <prompt\> ./fillrbust.py

+Templates for run scripts are provided for Linux and Windows:

+- goFillrbust
+- goFillrbust.bat

-the user will see a start-up screen
+When the script runs, the user will see a start-up screen

 ![Start-up screen](README_dir/intStart.gif)